kimonkekes/Escrow_dapp/readme.md

 # Decentralized Escrow Application

 This is a simple blockchain Escrow dapp built with [Hardhat](https://hardhat.org/).
-It transfers funds Ether from a depositor to a beneficiary, via the approval of a third-party arbiter.
+It transfers Ether from a depositor to a beneficiary, via the approval of a third-party arbiter.

 ## Project Layout